 What are Washington, DC, and California solicitation laws?

 Washington, DC.
 Under Charitable Solicitations Code 44-1705 – “No individual shall solicit in the District of Columbia unless [he/she] exhibits a solicitor information card[…]”

 California.
 Business and Professions Code 17510.3, subd. (a) – “before engaging in solicitations organizations must disclose names and addresses of each organization collecting funds for charitable purposes, tax-exempt or non-tax-exempt status, and the deductible percentage of the charitable contribution.”

-Name and address of the Eritrean Embassy in DC are visible, however the name, address, and tax exempt status of the ECCC charity collecting the Paypal payment is not disclosed, nor is the percentage of tax or non-tax deductibility of charitable contributions.
+The name and address of the Eritrean Embassy in DC are visible, however, the name, address, and tax-exempt status of the ECCC charity collecting the Paypal payment is not disclosed, nor is the percentage of tax or non-tax deductibility of charitable contributions.